gurn1/lsc-blocks/readme.txt

 == Description ==

 Hiyield Blocks is built using an MVC architecture with PSR-4 autoloading through Composer.
 This structure keeps the codebase clean and well-organised, which is something I personally value when working on scalable WordPress projects.
-Separating concerns into models, views, and controllers makes the system easier to reason about, extend, and maintain over time.
+Separating concerns into models, views, and controllers makes the system easier to understand, extend, and maintain over time.

 Where appropriate, abstract classes are used to enforce consistency and shared behaviour across components, helping ensure predictable structure as the plugin grows.